icelandic-lt/.github/profile/README.md

 ### Clarin.is

 The resources on [Clarin.is](https://clarin.is) are mainly for archiving milestone results, as Clarin.is offers stricter archiving guarantees and is part of the European Research Infrastructure Consortium.
-You can find most Icelandic-LT resources there, but these are often outdated compared to their corresponding repositories on GitHub or Hugging Face.
-Most resources on Clarin.is are simple source code snapshots or archives of models and datasets, often lacking advanced usage documentation.
+You can find most Icelandic-LT resources there, but these are often older versions compared to their corresponding repositories on GitHub or Hugging Face.
+Most resources on Clarin.is are source code snapshots or archives of models and datasets, often lacking advanced usage documentation.
 Therefore, you should always prefer the GitHub or Hugging Face repositories if you'd like to work with them.
 However, some resources are only available on Clarin.is.

 ### GitHub